OperationCode/operationcode_docs/board/job-descriptions/job_description.md

 # Operation Code Board Director Job Description

 At Operation Code, we're on a mission to get active military, citizen-soldiers, veterans and military spouses coding and building software to change the world and fill the nation's technical talent shortage with our nation's finest.
-Our members are based both CONUS and OCONUS with over 1,400 members in our Slack community (and, growing!), over 40 software engineer mentors, and an all-volunteer staff scaling growth and managing day-to-day operations all in a remote and decentralized operating environment.
-The internet.
+Our members are based both CONUS and OCONUS with over 1,800 members in our Slack community (and, growing!), over 40 software engineering mentors, and an all-volunteer staff scaling growth and managing day-to-day operations all in a remote and decentralized operating environment - the Internet.

 As a board member, you'll have the honor and privilege of having a seat at the table in building an veterans service organization unlike any other anywhere, focused on introducing our nation's finest to web technologies to code the future.
 Still interested?
 Read on my friend.

-### Duties & Responsibilities
+## Duties & Responsibilities

 As a board director,

 - You'll lead with velocity and due diligence on board committees, and take on additional special assignments based on your skills & abilities.
 It's not a full-time job (we all have one), but this can be rough if you've never served on a charity nonprofit working board.
 That said, we encourage newbies as we prepare you for the challenge of your life in growing, ahem, a startup nonprofit all in a challenging, fast-paced environment.

 - You'll serve as an ambassador and have meetings with senior government officials, including Members of Congress (including, permanent staff), and senior private-sector leaders to explore new opportunities and strategic partnerships for the organization to capitalize and leverage.
 Our team has already testified before a Congressional briefing and participated in an House Veterans' Affairs Subcommittee on modernizing post-9/11 GI Bill benefits to meet the needs of today's veterans.
 The bar is being set ever higher and you'll help be responsible for removing barriers so we can go higher.